mpodder/R-prog-assn2/README.md

 R-prog-assn2
 ============

-Programming assignment 2 to cache inverse of a matrix
+Programming assignment 2 for caching inverse of a matrix